-Spartanburg Housing The SHA shall verify that the family qualifies for the working family preference based on the family's submission of the working member's most recent six paycheck stubs or a letter from the employer indicating that the working member works at least 30-20 hours per week.
-Spartanburg Housing The SHA may also seek third party verification from the employer of the head, spouse, co-head or sole member of a family requesting a preference as a working family.
+The SHA shall verify that the family qualifies for the working family preference based on the family's submission of the working member's most recent six paycheck stubs or a letter from the employer indicating that the working member works at least 30 hours per week.
+The SHA may also seek third party verification from the employer of the head, spouse, co-head or sole member of a family requesting a preference as a working family.
 The paycheck stub must have been issued to the working member within the last thirty days.
 Homeless Preference:

-Spartanburg Housing The SHA-will verify the homeless status by sending third party verification to the Homeless Shelter.
+The SHA will verify the homeless status by sending third party verification to the Homeless Shelter.
 The applicant must have been with the shelter provider for no less than 30 days and must have attended programs designed to enhance, increase or create self-sufficiency.
 Involuntary Displacement The applicant shall be required to submit paperwork from the Federal, State or local government related to the displacement.
 The SHA will verify the displacement with the agency.
-Page 7-21 ACOP 06/2020© Copyright 2019 Nan McKay & Associates, Inc.

 Veteran's Preference A family is considered eligible for the veteran's preference if they can provide a copy of their DD 214 Report of Separation.
-Within the date and time of receipt, and the unit size required, considering the income needs to achieve deconcentration of poverty and income mixing, Spartanburg Housing the SHA has established the following system to apply local preferences: Three preferences outweigh two, two preferences out weigh one, etc.
+Within the date and time of receipt, and the unit size required, considering the income needs to achieve deconcentration of poverty and income mixing, the SHA has established the following system to apply local preferences: Three preferences outweigh two, two preferences out weigh one, etc.

-The PHA also offers a preference for victims of domestic violence, dating violence, sexual assault, or stalking, as described in Section 4-III.B.
-To verify that applicants qualify for the preference, the PHA will follow documentation requirements outlined in Section 16-VII.D.

 PART III: VERIFYING INCOME AND ASSETS

 Chapter 6, Part I of this ACOP describes in detail the types of income that are included and excluded and how assets and income from assets are handled.
 Any assets and income reported by the family must be verified.
 This part provides PHA policies that supplement the general verification procedures specified in Part I of this chapter.

 7-III.A.
 EARNED INCOME

 Tips

-SHAPHA-SHPolicy
+SHA Policy

 Unless tip income is included in a family member's W-2 by the employer, persons who work in industries where tips are standard will be required to sign a certified estimate of tips received for the prior year and tips anticipated to be received in the coming year.

 Third party verification shall be obtained.
 In no event shall the tip income and the regular hourly wage be totaled as less than the prevailing and adopted Federal or State minimum wage.
 In the event the total appears as less than the minimum wage, the SHA shall use the minimum wage as the average earned income.

-Wages-
+Wages

-SHAPHASH Policy
+SHA Policy

 For wages other than tips, the family must provide originals of the two most current, consecutive pay stubs.

 7-III.B.
 BUSINESS AND SELF EMPLOYMENT INCOME

-SHAPHASH Policy
+SHA Policy

 Business owners and self-employed persons will be required to provide: